-Recently I was asked to share some strategies based on trends happening in the world of customer service.
-Here was my answer:
+Recently I was asked to share some customer service strategies based on trends happening in the world of business.
+Here is my answer:

 First, let’s cover social media.
 It’s not a fad.
 It’s here to stay, and if you are not already doing so, you must embrace it.
 At the most basic level, use social media to be reactive to customer comments, especially complaints.
 Monitor Twitter, Facebook, and any other social media channels your customers use to hear what they are saying about your company.
 Interact with them, and if there is a complaint, jump hoops to take care of it.

 Tip: When there is a customer complaint, start a conversation that tells the customer (and all of his/her followers) what you plan to do about it.
 You can turn a potential PR nightmare into a PR opportunity.

 Also, use social media channels to push out value-added content from your business.
 This can be in the form of tips and suggestions on how to use your products or services best.
 You can become a great resource to your clients.
 You can feature special customers.
 Use different ways to provide value to your clients via these social media communities.

 YouTube can be used to help own your space.
 Create informational and value-added videos for your customers – and the rest of the world – to see and learn from.
 You will become a trusted resource and be recognized as an expert in your industry.
 In addition, you can post testimonials from customers.
 And customers can submit videos to you to post that show different ways they are using your products and services.
 You can also put product manuals, support information and much more in video format.